JCSDA/spack-stack/configs/sites/aws-pcluster/README.md

 2. Log out and back in to enable x11 forwarding

-3. Build ecflow outside of spack to be able to link against OS boost
+3. Build ecflow outside of spack to be able to link against OS boost (note: this needs to be updated to follow the ecflow instructions with static boost in spack-stack's readthedocs)
 ```
 mkdir -p /home/ubuntu/jedi/ecflow-5.8.4/src
 cd /home/ubuntu/jedi/ecflow-5.8.4/src